 It has been calculated that the infrastructure required for the data storage of streaming services, coupled with user habits and the retail models and rapid turnover obsolescence of the various devices used to stream music, generate more greenhouse emissions than physically manufactured audio formats, but industrial scale manufacture does inevitably require the use of resources.
 While we cannot overcome this fact, we can continue to use our experience and knowledge to keep awareness of best environmental practice uppermost in our and our suppliers’ choices and to pursue advances in this direction.

 A cherished album will be maintained and kept, used again and again and remain well-used and usable long after many another plastic products have been abandoned and discarded.
 By bringing together our combined skills, experience and working relationships, Key Production will continue to undertake to deliver to our customers and our customers’ customers, products that inspire appreciation, emotional durability and a sense of value.

 There are many choices you can make to try and reduce the environmental impact of any order you place through Key Production.
 Here are a few ideas:

-This clever idea uses up leftover coloured pellets from previous vinyl runs, mixes them together and produces a run of randomised ‘lucky-dip’ colour vinyl.
+This clever idea uses up coloured offcuts from previous vinyl runs, regrinds them, mixes them together and produces a run of randomised ‘lucky-dip’ colour vinyl.
 This cuts down on waste and can also result in some impressive colours as every single record pressed with the Eco-Mix has its own individual colour and effect.
 This can be a great incentive for fans wishing to own something unique while at the same time helping reduce the product’s environmental impact.
 And it’s cheaper than regular coloured vinyl!